tomjaguarpaw/trainings/lynda/fostering-collaboration/having-difficult-conversations.md

         * What do you feel righteous about?

-        * What is something yiou think they should or should not be doing?
+        * What is something you think they should or should not be doing?

     * Our judgements are always a mirror to something we can't see about ourselves, *always* [she says!]